technoyoda/technoyoda.github.io/_posts/2025-08-06-ai-is-the-user.md

 <br>

-Reading all these rablings on twitter/media and from major tech companies about AI replacing developers, I suspect many of these voices have never had to _debug, maintain, or scale the software they've built in production._ Don't get me wrong, many of these people are really intelligent and talented; but people who have built software in teams would realize that most of software engineering is not just a technical endeavor.
+Reading all these rablings from the media and major tech companies about AI replacing developers, I suspect many of these voices have never had to _debug, maintain, or scale the software they've built._ Don't get me wrong, many of these people are really intelligent and talented; but people who have built software in teams would realize that most of software engineering is not just a technical endeavor.
 Its rather a socio-technical endaevor.
 There is a very strong human element (I would say 70%).

-Building software over a long time reveals a [metagame](https://www.thediff.co/archive/the-factorio-mindset/): at the start your focus might be on _how to get what you want_ but as you get better the focus shifts towards _why you need something_ over how you will get it.
-As you advance the levels of this metagame there are certain challenges that emerge which won't be well known to newcomers or outsiders.
+Building software over a long time reveals a [metagame](https://www.thediff.co/archive/the-factorio-mindset/): at the start your focus might be on _how to get what you want_ but as you get better the focus shifts towards _why you need something_ instead of how you will get it.
+As you advance the levels of this metagame, it shines light on certain challenges which might not be well known to newcomers or outsiders.
 The intention behind this essay is to point out some of the challenges that make it non-trivial to just plugin an autonomous machine that just builds and runs stuff for you.

 <br>